 There are few things worse than the excitement of seeing one of your favorite craft beers on tap at a bar only to discover, upon first sip, that something isn’t right.
 Have you ever said, this beer doesn’t taste like it’s supposed to, or, there’s something funky going on with this glass?
 Your night is ruined, and you fall into non-carbonated pit of despair.
 Okay, maybe that’s a little dramatic…but it does suck.
 Badly.

 Your average distributor distributes hundreds, if not thousands or hundreds of thousands, of SKUs, each representing a different product.
 Many of the SKUs are for kegs.
 Those kegs end up in the bars and restaurants where you like to spend your time and hard-earned American moola, but it doesn’t end there for distributors.
-You see, even after those kegs leave the warehouse and are settled into their homes of pouring at around 38 degrees Fahrenheit, the distributors are responsible for keeping those lines clean, double checking the temperature and troubleshooting any issues with the carbonation/gas supply, which is known as keeping the system “in balance”.
+You see, even after those kegs leave the warehouse and are settled into their homes of pouring at around 38 degrees Fahrenheit, the distributors are responsible for keeping those lines clean, double checking the temperature and troubleshooting any issues with the carbonation/gas supply, which is known as keeping the system “in balance.”

 Maybe that doesn’t seem like such a big deal until you consider the number of lines a given distributor has out in the market at any given time: hundreds of hundreds, all over their distribution area.
 Now, consider that each of those lines should be cleaned at least once every two weeks using a very specific process with specific chemicals.
 Even with a dedicated draft tech maintenance department, this is time consuming and difficult to make sure some lines don’t fall through the cracks in the chaos of it all.
 This is one reason why some distributors, such as the one I work for, have begun outsourcing their draft line maintenance.
+Some distributors are even using maintenance management systems such as this software solution you can see provided by Axxerion, for example.
+These management systems can greatly improve the organization of the maintenance to keep operations and cleaning running smoothly and on-time.

 A Head for Profits, based out of Nashville, TN, is one such draft maintenance company.
 A Head for Profits will clean your existing draft lines regularly as well as perform routine maintenance and monitor the lines, troubleshoot and repair any issues that come up, install new lines, work special events (like beer festivals) to ensure the beer keeps flowing smoothly, and even execute quarterly deep cleanings and provide training.